broccolimicro/hsesim/README.md

 dot -Tpng file.dot > file.png
 ```

-The '-l' option adds labels to all of the places, transitions, and arcs.
+The `-l` option adds labels to all of the places, transitions, and arcs.
 Now that you have set the current state to a reset state, you may take a look
 at the current state.